jtleek/jobs/README.md

 ## Jobs @ Streamline

 Do you like making tidy data and making people happy?
 Come work with @StrictlyStat and I as a lead data scientist at streamlinedatascience.io.
 Fun, friendly, supportive environment, helping companies manage and tidy their data.
-More info: https://drive.google.com/file/d/1uGNlCARCqaO1bUSiK2JBGVd8gCrI88SH/

-Apply by sending your resume/cover letter/Github to: apply@streamlinedatascience.io
+Reach out to me or John if you are interested.